 Pick an ideal room to record.
+It's crucial to choose an environment that has good acoustics.
 This room should be small with things that absorb sound (carpets, furniture, curtains) and in a quiet area away from any noise.

 Use headphones.
 Using headphones and turning off your internal computer speakers prevents unnecessary feedback and electronic echoes.

 Use a USB microphone.
-Although computer mics are fine as a last resort, it won’t provide the best audio.
+High-quality sound equipment is vital when recording a podcast.
+Although computer mics are fine as a last resort, they won’t provide the best audio.
 If you don’t have a USB microphone, use a microphone that’s built into your earbuds or headphones.
 In most cases, these are better than your computer mic.
-No matter what, never use a bluetooth connected microphone as the connection can be unreliable.
+No matter what, never use a Bluetooth- connected microphone as the connection can be unreliable.

 Tip 2:Remove all Distractions